 But while I love a good vegan oil-free blog, many of them do the world a disservice by simply sharing classic vinaigrette recipes with the oil omitted.
 Those are probably not going to do it for you.

-Instead, the five oil-free recipes below incorporate fat from nuts and seeds to give the same fatty, oily texture only in a whole-food way.
+Instead, the seven oil-free recipes below incorporate fat from nuts and seeds to give the same fatty, oily texture only in a whole-food way.
 This is the good kind of fat we always talk about.

 And it’s nuts (not dairy products) that can make creamy recipes just as creamy and delicious as ones with animal products, only a heck of a lot more healthy.